facelessuser/coloraide/docs/src/markdown/interpolation.md

 Color.interpolate(colors, method='spectral-continuous')
 ```

-To enable `spectral-continuous`, simply register register it like you would `spectral`.
+To enable `spectral-continuous`, simply register it like you would `spectral`.

 ```py play
 from coloraide import Color